nicolacanzonieri/txed/README.md

 # txed

-TxEd is a Python text editor that doesn't require any external pip Python packages.
+TxEd is a text editor written in Python that doesn't require any external pip packages.

 ## Overview